 - Students must have current certification in CPR for health care providers prior to taking clinical nursing courses.

-- Students must provide a recent physical exam with up-to-date immunizations, including Hepatitis B, prior to commencing course work.
+- Students must provide a recent physical exam with up-to-date immunizations, including Hepatitis B, Influenza Vaccine, and COVID-19, prior to commencing course work.
 Students must obtain a two-step TB skin test to enter the program and must obtain an annual TB test to remain in the program.

 Students who wish to enter the program who have been convicted of felonies and/or misdemeanors must contact the Program Director to discuss their situation before applying for selective enrollment.